A closer look at SVM’s price-to-free cash flow ratio

-Further, it is important to consider SVM stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.95.Likewise, its price to free cash flow for the last twelve months stands at 17.29.
-SVM’s price to book ratio for the most recent quarter was 1.25, resulting in an 2.39 price to cash per share for the period.
+Further, it is important to consider SVM stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.33.Likewise, its price to free cash flow for the last twelve months stands at 19.53.
+SVM’s price to book ratio for the most recent quarter was 1.42, resulting in an 2.70 price to cash per share for the period.

 How does Silvercorp Metals Inc (SVM) stock rate among analysts?
 Buy, sell, or hold?